Ricette di Sicilia

 - 3

 Add the parsley, orange juice, lemon juice, vinegar, sugar and a pinch of cinnamon.
-Season with salt and let it simmer gently.
+Season with salt and let it gently simmer.

 - 4

-Cook the pasta in plenty of salted boiling water, drain when al dente, reserving a little of the cooking water.
+Cook the pasta in plenty of salted boiling water until just al dente, reserving a little of the cooking water before draining.

 - 5

-Stir the bottarga into the sauce, mix well and add a couple of tablespoons of the reserved pasta water to bring it all together.
+Stir the bottarga into the sauce, mixing well, then add a couple of spoonfuls of the reserved pasta water to bring it all together.

 - 6

-Return the pasta to the pan with the sauce and toss over a low heat for a minute or two.
+Tip the pasta into the pan with the sauce and toss over a low heat for a couple of minutes.

 - 7